glassroom/generalized_orders_of_magnitude/README.md

 ```

+## Using as a Component of PyTorch Models

+You can use all functions provided by our library as components of PyTorch models, trainable via SGD with conventional techniques, without hassle.
+All functions are parallelized, broadcastable over an arbitrary numbers of preceding indices, and compatible with backpropagation of gradients.
+We have taken special care to handle the singularity at the logarithm of zero gracefully, for use in a broad range of applications, including deep learning.

 ## Replicating Published Results

 In our paper, we present the results of three representative experiments: (1) compounding up to one million real matrix products _far_ beyond standard float limits; (2) estimating spectra of Lyapunov exponents in parallel _orders-of-magnitude faster than with previous methods_, using a novel selective-resetting method to prevent state colinearity; and (3) training deep recurrent neural networks that capture long-range dependencies over _non-diagonal recurrent states, computed in parallel via a prefix scan, without requiring any form of stabilization_: